 During the event, Public Health Inspectors may inspect food vendors to ensure proper food handling is being implemented and to prevent any health hazard.
 You must comply with any direction issued by Wellington-Dufferin-Guelph Public Health.

-Special permission to bring food may be required at some locations because of preexisting food licences.
+Special permission to bring food may be required-block at some locations because of preexisting food licences.

 If your food provision involves a barbecue, please see the requirements under the Fire Prevention section.

 If you are cooking in a tent, please see the requirements under the Fire Safety section.